TooTallNate/node-ogg/README.md

 OGG Stream Decoders/Encoders
 ----------------------------

-Here's a list of known ogg stream decoders and encoders.
+Here's a list of known ogg stream decoders and encoders that are compatible with / depend on `node-ogg`.
 Please send pull requests for additional modules if you write one.

 | **Module**                       | **Decoder?** | **Encoder?**